 In a dense smartphone market like India, not every consumer is looking to buy a smartphone that comes outfitted with the latest tech.
-Some of us are looking for smartphones that come at an affordable price and just serve the purpose.
+Some of us are looking for smartphones that come at an affordable price and just serve a purpose.

 If you count the number of smartphones selling in the market right now, it might take you a day or two to list each and every smartphone available.
-To make it easier to choose the best one for yourself, here we have compiled the best smartphones under Rs 10,000.
+To make it easier to choose the best one for yourself, we have compiled a list of the best smartphones under Rs 10,000.